edliaw/fungidb_tools/README.md

 * ISF (Insert Sequence Features)
   * Reformatters, data extraction for gtf, gff3, fasta, and genbank filetypes.
 * Datasets
-  * Interact with data from the FungiDB Genomes spreadsheet.
+  * Interact with data pulled from the FungiDB Genomes spreadsheet.

 Makefiles
 ---------